dotnet/docs/docs/csharp/tutorials/mixins-with-default-interface-methods.md

 ms.technology: csharp-advanced-concepts
 ms.date: 10/04/2019
 ---
-# Tutorial: Mixin functionality when creating classes using interfaces with default interface methods
+# Tutorial: Mix functionality in when creating classes using interfaces with default interface methods

 Beginning with C# 8.0 on .NET Core 3.0, you can define an implementation when you declare a member of an interface.
 This feature provides new capabilities where you can define default implementations for features declared in interfaces.
 Classes can pick when to override functionality, when to use the default functionality, and when not to declare support for discrete features.